Fedora-dotnet/developer-portal-content/tech/languages/csharp/csharp-ide.md

 ## Eclipse IDE (with plugin)

-_Mono only, with upcoming support for .NET Core as well_
+_.NET Core and Mono_

-You can get [Eclipse IDE](/tools/eclipse/about.html) with [aCute plugin](https://github.com/mickaelistria/aCute), which relies on [OmniSharp](http://www.omnisharp.net) and [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
-Although it's still experimental, this already provides nice edition features for C# in the Eclipse IDE.
+You can use the [aCute plugin](https://marketplace.eclipse.org/content/acute-c-edition-eclipse-ide-experimental) on top of the established and popular [Eclipse IDE](/tools/eclipse/about.html).
+This C# extension for Eclipse IDE relies on [OmniSharp](http://www.omnisharp.net) and [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
+It comes with complete edition features for C# in the Eclipse IDE, comparable to any other IDE.
+Relying on the Eclipse IDE provides all typical features of a good IDE (Polyglot development, SCM, deployment...) and give access to a rich ecosystem of extensions for about all existing technologies.

 ```
 $ sudo dnf install eclipse eclipse-mpc